 Scripts: Sending Emails

-If the Scripts option value contains the '@' symbol, then GoodSync sends e-mail to address(es) specified in the option.
+If the Scripts option value contains the '@' symbol, then GoodSync sends an e-mail to the address(es) specified in the option.

-Multiple email addresses must be separated by comma or semicolon: email@example.com; firstname.lastname@example.org
+Multiple email addresses must be separated by a comma or semicolon: firstname.lastname@example.org; email@example.com

-If only emails are specified in the field(s), then default email text is sent.
+If only emails are specified in the field(s), then the default email text is sent.

 To specify custom emails, you may prepend with some of the following options: